Dr. Jane FinnAssociate Professor of Education

 - Frost Center Student-Faculty Grant for study titled “Michigan Merit Curriculum and Children with Disabilities”

-- Academic Computing Advisory Team (ACAT) grant to receive Turning Point technology for use in the education department
+- Academic Computing Advisory Team (ACAT) grant

 - Frost Center Student-Faculty Grant for study titled “Advice for New Teachers going into Special Education”